danfuzz/samizdat/doc/language-guide/11-execution-trees.md

   result value for a call.
 Allowed to be a `maybe` or `void` node.
 In intermediate forms, also allowed to be a `nonlocalExit` node.

-* `yieldDef: name` (optional) &mdash; A name (must be a symbol) to bind as the nonlocal-exit function.

 This represents a closure (anonymous function) definition.

-When run, a closure function (representation of the closure as an in-model value) is created, which binds as variables the names of all the formals to all the incoming actual arguments (as defined below), binds the `yieldDef` name if specified to a nonlocal-exit function, and binds all other variable names to whatever they already refer to in the lexical evaluation environment.
-This closure function is the result of evaluation.
+When evaluated, a closure function (representation of the closure as an in-model value) is created, but no code in the closure is executed.

+When a closure function is called, all of the following takes place (in this order, or at least indistinguishable from this order):

+* A fresh execution environment is constructed.

+* If defined, the `yieldDef` name is bound as a variable to a nonlocal exit function.

-If a nonlocal-exit function is defined, then that function accepts zero or one argument.
+  A nonlocal-exit function accepts zero or one argument.
 When called, it causes an immediate return from the active function that it was bound to, yielding as a result whatever was passed to it (including void).
 It is an error (terminating the runtime) to use a nonlocal-exit function after the active function it was bound to has exit.

-When the closure function is actually called (e.g. by virtue of being the designated `function` in a `call` node), a fresh execution environment is created, in which the actual arguments are bound to the formals.
-If there are too few actual arguments, the call fails (terminating the runtime).
-After that, the `statements` are evaluated in order.
-Finally, if there is a `yield`, then that is evaluated.
-The result of the call is the same as the result of the `yield` evaluation (including possibly void if the node is a `maybe` or `void`) if a `yield` was present, or void if there was no `yield` to evaluate.
+* All of the `formals` (formal arguments) are bound as variables to the incoming actual arguments.

+* Each of the `statements` is evaluated, in order.
+The results of evaluation are ignored.

+* If defined, the `yield` expression is evaluated.
+The final returned result of the function call is the result of this `yield`.
+If `yield` is defined as a `maybe` or `void` node, then it is possible or mandatory (respectively) for the final result to be void.

+* If `yield` was not defined, then the final returned result of the function call is void.

+Any free variable references encountered during evaluation are taken to refer to variables defined in the lexical environment of the closure. **Note:** The lexical environment always includes a top-level "global" environment.

 **Note:** As a possible clarification about nonlocal-exit functions: Defining and using these amounts to something along the lines of `try` / `catch` in systems that are defined using those terms.
 In C terms, the facility is along the lines of `setjmp` / `longjmp`.
 In Lisp or Scheme terms, the facility is an implementation of downward-passed / upward-called continuations.

 #### `fetch` &mdash; `@fetch{target: expression, interpolate?: expression}`